github/site-policy/Policies/github-data-protection-agreement-non-enterprise-customers.md

 - **Categories of Data**.
 The types of Personal Data processed by GitHub when providing the Online Service include: (i) Personal Data that Customer elects to include in Customer Data or Professional Services Data (including, without limitation, Support Data); and (ii) those expressly identified in Article 4 of the GDPR that may be contained in Diagnostic Data or Service Generated Data.
 The types of Personal Data that Customer elects to include in Customer Data or Professional Services Data (including, without limitation, Support Data) may be any categories of Personal Data identified in records maintained by Customer acting as controller pursuant to Article 30 of the GDPR, including the categories of Personal Data set forth in Annex I to <a href="#attachment1">Attachment 1</a> or Appendix 1 to <a href="#attachment2">Attachment 2</a> (as applicable).
 - Data Subjects.
 The categories of data subjects are Customer’s representatives and end users, such as employees, contractors, collaborators, and customers, and may include any other categories of data subjects as identified in records maintained by Customer acting as controller pursuant to Article 30 of the GDPR, including the categories of data subjects set forth in Annex I to <a href="#attachment1">Attachment 1</a> or Appendix 1 to <a href="#attachment2">Attachment 2</a> (as applicable).

-### Data Subject Rights; Assistance with Requests
+#### Data Subject Rights; Assistance with Requests

 GitHub will make available to Customer, in a manner consistent with the functionality of the Online Service and GitHub’s role as a processor of Personal Data of data subjects, the ability to fulfill data subject requests to exercise their rights under the GDPR.
 If GitHub receives a request from Customer’s data subject to exercise one or more of its rights under the GDPR in connection with an Online Service for which GitHub is a data processor or subprocessor, GitHub will redirect the data subject to make its request directly to Customer.
 Customer will be responsible for responding to any such request including, where necessary, by using the functionality of the Online Service.
 GitHub shall comply with reasonable requests by Customer to assist with Customer’s response to such a data subject request.

-### Records of Processing Activities
+#### Records of Processing Activities

 To the extent the GDPR requires GitHub to collect and maintain records of certain information relating to Customer, Customer will, where requested, supply such information to GitHub and keep it accurate and up-to-date.
 GitHub may make any such information available to the supervisory authority if required by the GDPR.

-## Data Security
+### Data Security

 GitHub will implement and maintain appropriate technical and organizational measures and security safeguards against accidental or unlawful destruction, or loss, alteration, unauthorized disclosure of or access to, Customer Data and Personal Data processed by GitHub on behalf and in accordance with the documented instructions of Customer in connection with the Online Services.
-GitHub will regularly monitor compliance with these measures and safeguards and will continue to take appropriate steps throughout the term of the GitHub Customer Agreement.
-[Appendix A](https://github.com/enterprise-legal/github-data-protection-agreement.pdf#%5B%7B%22num%22%3A21%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C33%2C720%2C0%5D) – Security Safeguards contains a description of the technical and organizational measures and security safeguards implemented by GitHub.
+GitHub will regularly monitor compliance with these measures and safeguards and will continue to take appropriate steps throughout the term of the GitHub Customer Agreement. <a href="#appendixA">Appendix A – Security Safeguards</a> contains a description of the technical and organizational measures and security safeguards implemented by GitHub.

 Customer is solely responsible for making an independent determination as to whether the technical and organizational measures and security safeguards for an Online Service meet Customer’s requirements, including any of its security obligations under applicable Data Protection Requirements.
 Customer acknowledges and agrees that (taking into account the state of the art, the costs of implementation, and the nature, scope, context and purposes of the processing of its Customer Data and Personal Data as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons) the technical and organizational measures and security safeguards implemented and maintained by GitHub provide a level of security appropriate to the risk with respect to its Customer Data and Personal Data.
 Customer is responsible for implementing and maintaining privacy protections and security measures for components that Customer provides or controls.